Business ideas for 2018: IoT security

 If developing security products and services for pre-existing IoT devices appeals more to you, the first step is to decide whether you’d like to offer all-encompassing solutions or focus on a niche area of the IoT – and whether you’d like to offer your product to homes, businesses or both.

-Israel-based start-up Argus Cyber Security, for example, specifically protects smart cars from cyberattacks, while Dojo-Labs has created a product which monitors a home’s network and all its connected devices to protect them from unauthorised access.
+Israel-based start-up Argus Cyber Security, for example, specifically protects smart cars from cyberattacks (even more important for those using a vehicle tracking system, while Dojo-Labs has created a product which monitors a home’s network and all its connected devices to protect them from unauthorised access.
 Meanwhile CyberX’s XSense platform gives businesses in manufacturing, energy, water, chemical and transport industries a dashboard which reveals IoT security threats in real-time.

 It’s worth remembering that products such as remote door locks, internet-enabled children’s toys, connected medical equipment, and devices which boast cameras or microphones tend to call most urgently for security against cybercriminals – so these could be worthwhile routes to explore, whether you’re designing something to protect them or developing new, more secure versions of them.